ry05/dataswissknife/README.md

    pip install dataswissknife
    ```

-2. Run the following command to start the tool in your terminal
+2. Run the following command to start the tool in your terminal within the environment into which the package has been installed

    ```bash
    dsk